 When these duties are not being met, the federal trucking company can be held directly liable in a personal injury lawsuit.

 The Federal Motor Carrier Safety Administration mandates that commercial trucks be adequately insured.
 For example, a tractor-trailer carrying non-hazardous goods that weigh more than 10,001 pounds, must be insured for at least $750,000 in collision coverage.
 In many instances, large truck companies have insurance policies that are even larger (typically in excess of $1 million in coverage).

 I suffered a devastating auto accident in Las Vegas due to someone else's fault.
 I was fortunate enough to call LV Personal Injury Lawyers who helped me in the most effective and client-friendly way possible.

 As you can see, there are many different ways to hold a truck operator and the truck company accountable for your harms and losses.
 To get a better assessment of your legal options, it is important to retain the services of a skilled and experienced Las Vegas personal injury attorney.

 Hurt By a Federal Trucking Driver?
 Contact LV Personal Injury Lawyers

 If you or a loved one was seriously hurt in an accident involving a large commercial truck, you are likely struggling with significant, potentially debilitating injuries.
 You also may be looking at a pile of medical bills that you cannot possibly pay.
 And if you are out of work due to your injuries, you may not even be able to pay your rent and other expenses.

 The skilled and aggressive attorneys with LV Personal Injury Lawyers are here to help.
 If the federal trucking driver and/or the company that employed the driver, was negligent, you may be entitled to financial restitution for your harms and losses.

-Please contact our Las Vegas personal injury attorney Adam Williams today for a free, confidential case review.
+Please contact our Las Vegas personal injury attorney Zachary D. Clayton today for a free, confidential case review.